sudh05/Bullldozer-price-detection-kaggle-ML/README.md

 The data is used from the competition held in 2012 on Kaggle: https://www.kaggle.com/c/bluebook-for-bulldozers/data

+The Data is downloaded and unzipped in a folder named 'data' in the working directory

 The Library used is Scikit Learn.
 The model used is RandomForestRegressor